dixe/rust-deltatime/README.md

 # rust-deltatime
-A convinient deltatime lib for rust
+A convenient deltatime lib for rust